prjblk/wordpress-audit-automation/README.md

 Auditing plugins:  10%|█████                          | 2/20 [00:05<00:47,  2.62s/it]
 ```
 #### Useful SQL Queries

-By default all the rules in p/php are run against the plugins (minus the PRO rules unless you're logged in). https://semgrep.dev/p/php

 You can focus on a specific vulnerability class by querying for output relating to a specific rule.